DH100: Introduction to Digital Humanities

 Students will be required to purchase a domain and hosting for a website through Reclaim Hosting.
 This costs $45 for one year.
 Your website will be where you upload all assignments.
 This is the only purchase that you are required to make.
 There is no textbook, and all readings will either be provided as links to articles online or be available through the library’s website.

 Over the course of the semester, you will complete 24 assignments.
 These assignments are due by midnight of the day listed on the course schedule, and relate to the tool or concept introduced in that day’s lesson.
 All of these assignments involve adding and/or modifying content on your website.
 Each assignment is worth three points, and the assignments are graded satisfactory/unsatisfactory.
-Grades and comments on assignments will be posted to Blackboard.
-A grade of “satisfactory” translates to three points (full credit); a grade of “unsatisfactory” translates to zero points; however, you may revise your work on the assignments as many times as necessary to earn a grade of “satisfactory,” up until December 10 (except in cases of plagiarism).
-No additional revisions to your website will be graded after December 10.
+Grades and feedback on assignments will be sent via email, and students can always ask in person or via email to check their grades.
+A grade of “satisfactory” translates to three points (full credit); a grade of “unsatisfactory” translates to zero points; however, you may revise your work on the assignments as many times as necessary to earn a grade of “satisfactory,” up until December 6 (except in cases of plagiarism).
+No additional revisions to your website will be graded after December 6.

 Thirteen of these assignments are Blog posts.
 These are pieces of reflective writing that you will post to your website’s blog.
 Nine of these assignments are Gallery entries.
 These are pages that you will create on your website and link to on your website’s gallery.
 These gallery entries will have content related to your semester-long research project.
 The other two assignments involve other modifications to your website.
 Detailed descriptions of all of these assignments will be available via the course schedule.